IBG4-CBCLab/TopEC/README.md

 [Associated Paper](https://www.google.com)

-A enzyme function prediction tool which uses the protein structure to make a EC prediction.
+TopEC is an enzyme function prediction tool which uses graph neural networks to predict the enzyme class according to [International Union of Biochemistry and Molecular Biology (IUBMB)](https://doi.org/10.1093/nar/gkn582) nomenclature.

 This work is created in cooperation with the HelmholtzAI consultants @ Helmholtz Munich.
 A big thanks to Marie Piraud and Erinc Merdivan for helping us realize this project.

+Using TopEC you can predict enzyme function from different representations of proteins.
+See the usage section for more details.

 ![alt text][logo]

 [logo]: figure/method_overview_GH_version.png "Method overview"

 # Table of Contents
-- [General Information][#general]
+- [General Information][#general-information]
 - [Installation](#installation)
 - [Usage](#usage)
 - [License](#license)

-# General info
+# General Information

 Pytorch Repo for enzyme classification using binding site information for the Juelich Enzyme Prediction Voucher Uses pytorch, pytorch-lightning, pytorch-geometric, hydra and tensorboard